 A different God reigned at the summits and we were lucky to be in his kingdom.

 We came back to the shelter.
 The mist was rapidly spreading around us and the sun was starting to set.
 We gathered our stuff and started our descent towards Omalos, unaware of the spectacle that we would witness just a few meters away.

-The coffee is almost over and playlist too.
-By the time I wrote these few words, I have circled through the photos a dew dozens of times.
+The coffee is almost over and the playlist too.
+By the time I wrote these few words, I have circled through the photos a few dozens of times.
 A mental voyage in repeat.